SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

  - a date range providing a "From" and/or a "To" date,
  - the user.

-To apply filters, click the Filter icon next to the filter fields.
-To discard filters, click the Delete icon (only visible if filters are set).
+To apply filters, click the filter icon next to the filter fields.
+To discard filters, click the delete icon (only visible if filters are set).

 ## <a name="applications"></a>Managing Applications